19hours/sg-statutes/Acts/Architects Act.md

 (g) the corporation, partnership or limited liability partnership has contravened any provision of the prescribed code of professional conduct and ethics;

-(h) the corporation, partnership or limited liability partnership has contravened section 22, 23 or 24 or has been convicted of an offence under this Act;
+(h) the corporation, partnership or limited liability partnership has contravened section 22, 23 or 24 or failed to comply with any condition imposed under section 21, or has been convicted of an offence under this Act;

+[Act 20 of 2017 wef 06/10/2017]

 (i) the conduct of any director, manager or employee of the corporation, or any partner or employee of the partnership or limited liability partnership, affords grounds for believing that the corporation, partnership or limited liability partnership, as the case may be, will not supply architectural services in Singapore in accordance with any written law and with honesty and integrity; or

 (j) the corporation, partnership or limited liability partnership has refused or failed to comply with an order of the Board made under subsection (2).

-(2) The Board may, in any case in which it considers that no cause of sufficient gravity for revoking a licence exists, by order impose on the corporation, partnership or limited liability partnership concerned a penalty not exceeding $20,000 and every such penalty shall be recoverable as a debt due to the Board.
+(2) The Board may, in any case in which it considers that no cause of sufficient gravity for revoking a licence exists —

+(a) by order impose on the corporation, partnership or limited liability partnership concerned a penalty not exceeding $100,000 and every such penalty is recoverable as a debt due to the Board; or

+(b) by writing censure the corporation, partnership or limited liability partnership.

+[Act 20 of 2017 wef 06/10/2017]

 (3) The Board shall not exercise its powers under subsection (1) or (2) unless an opportunity of being heard by a representative in writing or by counsel had been given to the corporation, partnership or limited liability partnership against which the Board intends to exercise its powers.